 Now is the time to enter the 5th Annual A+Awards — the world's largest awards program for architecture and products.
-The early entry deadline is today, November 4!
+The final entry deadline is Friday, January 27!

 Architects appreciate the importance of embracing all things innovative, from emerging technologies like 3D printing and virtual reality to cutting-edge building products that help provide better-quality housing and advance sustainable design.
 It is therefore vital that any awards program designed to recognize their work constantly is updated to form an accurate reflection of this evolving profession.